-Mark Liberman has an interesting post today, Cartoonist walks into a language lab… He poses a task for machine learning:
+Mark Seidenberg has an interesting post today, Cartoonist walks into a language lab… He poses a task for machine learning:

 New Yorker cartoons are usually captioned these days, with fewer in the lovely mute style of a William Steig.
 A general theory of language use should be able to explain how cartoon captions, a genre of text, are understood.
 The cartoons illustrate (sic) the dependence of language comprehension on context (the one created by the drawing) and background knowledge (about, for example, rats running mazes, guys marooned on islands, St. Peter’s gate, corporate culture, New Yorkers).
 The popular Caption Contest is an image-labeling task, generating humorous labels for an incongruous scene.